 \section{Conclusion}

-In this paper, we introduced LayerBoost, an approach for transforming pretrained transformer models into more efficient architectures with subquadratic complexity.
-Empirically, we show that our approach achieves substantial improvements in inference efficiency, including higher throughput (\mbox{+68\%}) and reduced TTFT (\mbox{-58\%}), while maintaining strong performance across multiple benchmarks.
-In particular, our method significantly outperforms existing attention linearization approaches, achieving the smallest performance degradation (only \mbox{-1.5} points average performance drop) while requiring only tens of millions of tokens for recovery.
+In this paper, we introduced LayerBoost, a method for converting pretrained transformers into more efficient architectures with subquadratic complexity.
+Our approach improves inference efficiency, achieving higher throughput (\mbox{+68\%}) and lower TTFT (\mbox{-58\%}) while maintaining strong performance across benchmarks.
+Notably, it outperforms existing attention linearization methods, with only a \mbox{-1.5} average performance drop and requiring just tens of millions of tokens for recovery.

-Beyond efficiency gains, our results highlight a broader perspective on model design.
-Rather than training entirely new linear, state-space or hybrid architectures from scratch—which often requires billions of tokens and extensive computational resources—our findings suggest that reducing the attention of pretrained softmax-based models may represent a more sustainable and cost-effective alternative.
-By reusing existing pretrained models and adapting them through targeted architectural modifications, we can significantly reduce the computational footprint associated with developing efficient large language models.

-In future work, we plan to scale our approach to larger models, investigating whether layer sensitivity patterns remain consistent across model sizes and how they impact performance at scale.
-Also, we plan extending this framework to longer context lengths during training.
-Finally, we plan to try more advanced sensitivity estimation methods, which could further improve the selection of attention mechanisms.

-Overall, we believe that layer-aware architectural adaptation provides a promising pathway toward building efficient and scalable large language models without the need for costly retraining.
+Beyond efficiency, our results suggest an alternative to training new linear or hybrid architectures from scratch.
+Instead, adapting pretrained softmax-based models through targeted modifications offers a more cost-effective and sustainable path to efficient LLMs.
+Future work includes scaling to larger models, extending to longer contexts, and exploring improved sensitivity estimation methods.